CadeMichael/OCamlExercises/README.md

 # start the containers
 docker compose up -d

+# using the script to enter the environment
+./start.sh

-# enter the container, you can get the name with 'docker ps -a'
+# enter the container manually, you can get the name with 'docker ps -a'
 docker exec -ti <name> bash

 # this drops you in the container and you can nvim into lib/ or test/ and start editing!